Quality management standards

-- Standardised systems - these rely on established standards and follow agreed codes and regulations.
+These rely on established standards and follow agreed codes and regulations.
 Examples include ISO certifications such as ISO 9001.
 To pass the ISO standards, a business needs to satisfy all the requirements relating to quality and documentation, as well as audits.
 ISO certification is voluntary for most businesses.
 However, it may be a legal or contractual requirement in certain sectors and industries.
 See more on quality management standards.

-- Total quality management - TQM is a management framework that relies on continuous, organisation-wide efforts to ensure long-term customer loyalty and success.
+TQM is a management framework that relies on continuous, organisation-wide efforts to ensure long-term customer loyalty and success.
 It places a strong focus on process measurement and controls as means of continuous improvement.
 See more on TQM.

-- Continuous quality improvement - this system, also known as CQI, focuses on continual incremental improvements, rather than processes and functions.
+This system, also known as CQI, focuses on continual incremental improvements, rather than processes and functions.
 The emphasis is on teams and individuals, and their importance in ensuring the quality of products and services.
 One of the most popular continuous improvement tools is a four-step quality model, the Plan-Do-Check-Act (PDCA) cycle.
 See more on CQI.

-- Six Sigma - this is a data-driven methodology that focuses on process improvement.
+This is a data-driven methodology that focuses on process improvement.
 Under this approach, the processes are defined, measured, analysed, improved and controlled to achieve maximum quality.
 See more on Six Sigma.